 There's also few better ways of making new friends than by breaking bread together on one of the many delectable food tours around the county.

 Nature and animal lovers will especially love a visit to Safari West near Santa Rosa, and to get even more up close and personal with a large mammal, several Sonoma County venues offer horseback riding tours, a popular option with solo travelers.

 Or perhaps you’d like a journey to a place like Sugarloaf Ridge State Park.
 Just minutes from Sonoma Valley’s floor but so high in the Mayacamas Mountains that it feels like the middle of the wilderness, it’s just the place to enjoy your own company and a Wine Country sunset.

 Do Something Fun

-Early risers can thrill to a hot-air balloon ride, or cover a lot of ground from ground level on a bike tour, or, to split the difference between walking and biking, take a Segway tour, offered in three Sonoma County towns.
+Early risers can thrill to a hot-air balloon ride, or cover a lot of ground from ground level on a bike tour, or, to split the difference between walking and biking, take a gliding Segway tour with Segway of Healdsburg or Sonoma Adventures.

 Sonoma County’s many festivals, brew pubs and nightlife spots are great for meeting people from all walks of life.

 Of course, one of the most ultimate rejuvenating solo travel experiences is a visit to a spa, and there is no shortage of spa treatments on offer in Sonoma County.